 - Inadequate secondary defenses/immunosuppression (long-term corticosteroid use, cancer)

-- Invasive procedures; surgical manipulation; implantation of foreign body
+- Invasive procedures; surgical manipulation; implantation of a foreign body

 - Decreased mobility